 - Increased tear production

 - Muscle aches

 As the withdrawal syndrome progresses, other symptoms are more likely to emerge in addition to the ones mentioned above.
 For some lucky people, symptoms might subside within one week.
-Whereas, for others symptoms may linger for up to a month and in some cases even longer.
+Whereas, for others, symptoms may linger for up to a month and even longer in some cases.
 Common symptoms during the later stages of opiate withdrawal may include:

 - Dilated pupils